TheoreticalEcology/s-jSDM/publications/Pichler and Hartig- 2020/README.md

 ## Prerequisites <a name="pre"></a>

-Most of the results are based on sjSDM version 0.0.7.9000 which can be downloaded from [here](https://github.com/TheoreticalEcology/s-jSDM/releases/tag/v0.0.7.9000).
+Analyses #bench, #inf, #eDNA are based on sjSDM version 0.0.7.9000, #process and #lvm are based on sjSDM version 0.1.8.
+The package versions are within the 'sjSDM_packages' sub folder and can be installed in the following way:

 ```
-install.packages("<path_to/>sjSDM_0.0.7.9000.tar.gz", repos = NULL, type="source")
+install.packages("sjSDM_packages/sjSDM_0.<version>.tar.gz", repos = NULL, type="source")
 ```

+**0.0.7.9000:**
-Don't use the install_sjSDM() function since it may install the newest pytorch version which is **not compatible** with sjSDM version 0.0.7.9000 which works only at most with PyTorch 1.8.
+Don't use the install_sjSDM() function since it may install the newest pytorch version which is **not compatible** with sjSDM version 0.0.7.9000 (which works only at most with PyTorch 1.8).
 Manual install instructions for pytorch 1.8:

 ```
 conda create -n r-reticulate python=3.6